Since the Rapture has made headlines lately, here are some observations.

 What does this mean?
 Based on this conventional usage of “meeting” (apantesis), it may be concluded with a high degree of certainty that Jesus will come to the air; resurrected believers and then living ones will ascend to honor him; then they will immediately accompany him back to the earth.
 This lies very close to the thought of 2 Thess 1:10 (GNB) – “when he comes on that Day to receive glory from all his people and honour from all who believe.”

-Neither here or in any other verse does Paul speak of a Rapture where Christians go to heaven, with the world “left behind” to suffer the tribulation.
+Neither here or in any other verse of Scripture does it speak of a Rapture where Christians go to heaven, with the world “left behind” to suffer the tribulation.

 NOTES: We will confine the technical details to the Notes and use transliterated forms of the Greek for the ease of the reader.